chaselikethebank/annual-review-docs/docs/start.md

 ## 4. Custom App Solution

-### Simple Feature Set
+### Tradeoffs:

+#### Pros:
-A simpler feature set tailored to the use case makes things less expensive and easier for new users.
+- A simpler feature set tailored to the use case makes things less expensive and easier for new users.
+- Own it!
+- Yours to give away - make it open source even!
+- Onboarding is simple; very shallow learning curve when learning to use an app that only does 3+/- things!

+#### Cons:
+- Blindspots in development are difficult to overcome.
+- Development time is much longer than paying for a SASS solution.
+- Decision Fatigue is real!
+Everything from rounded corners or squre corners, sql servers or mongo db, react or vue.
+- Maintanence is an internal responsibility now.

+### Potential Feature Set:

 #### Boss's Create Guides
 Admin users (bosses) have the ability to create and manage guides, which serve as templates or instructions for performance reviews, goal-setting, or other processes within the app.